Khorashad

-Khorashad (خراشاد, also Romanized as Khorāshād, Kharashad, and Khorshād) is a village in Baqeran Rural District, in the Central District of Birjand County, South Khorasan Province, Iran.
-Khorashad is known for its beautiful nature, its notable people and its handicraft.
+Khorashad (خراشاد) (Note: Also romanized as Kharashad, Khorāshād, and Khorshād) is a village in Baqeran Rural District of the Central District in Birjand County, South Khorasan province, Iran.
+Khorashad is known for its beautiful environment, its notable people, and its handicrafts.

-Traditional drapery of Khorashad, called tobafi in local language, is one of the most important handicrafts of southern khorasan.
-It was registered with the registration number 1319 on 26 December 2016 as a spiritual heritage of the country.
-The World Crafts Council is considering registering Tobafi, which is one of the major handicraft skills and traditional arts of South Khorasan province in Iran.
+Etymology

-The historic name "khorashad" derives from the Pahlavi language word meaning "Sun".
+The historic name khorashad derives from the Pahlavi-language word meaning "sun."

+Demographics

+Language and ethnicity

+The people of Khorashad are Persian and the local language contains many words from the ancient Sassanid and Pahlavi languages.

+Population

+At the time of the 2006 National Census, the village's population was 757 in 232 households.
+The following census in 2011 counted 379 people in 148 households.
+The 2016 census measured the population of the village as 626 people in 236 households.

+Geography

 Khorashad is 24 km southeast of Birjand in east of Iran.
 The village is 2064 m above sea level.
 It situated in the Khorashad Valley in Bagheran Mountain Range.
 It has cold winters and cool summers.